garygause/drag-and-drop/README.md

-# drag-and-drop
+# understanding-ts
-Typescript project implementing a drag and drop application.
+The Understanding Typescript course on Udemy.